accentype/accentype-learn/README.md

 **Using the service**

 The backend prediction cloud service runs on Microsoft Azure platform and uses UDP sockets for low-latency data exchange.
 External queries can be made against this service to retrieve predictions.
 For sample code on how this is done, see [C# sample](https://github.com/accentype/accentype-learn/blob/master/AccenTypeConsole/UDPTest.cs#L15) or [Java sample](https://github.com/accentype/accentype-android/blob/master/app%2Fsrc%2Fmain%2Fjava%2Fcom%2Faccentype%2Fandroid%2Fsoftkeyboard%2FSoftKeyboard.java#L1127). **Note**: due to limited resources, the service only supports predictions in Vietnamese at the moment.
-However, the infrastructure is entirely compatible with any choice of language.
+However, the infrastructure is entirely compatible with any choice of localization.
 If you would like to try this service in another language, please contact us.

 **License**